-- markings around material quoted from any source; - Obtaining, distributing or referring to a copy of an examination which the teacher has not authorized to be made available for such purpose; - Any act that impedes the ability of other students to have fair access to materials assigned or suggested by the teacher.
-This includes unauthorized removal or destruction of library or other source materials; - Cheating, or referring to information not specifically permitted by the teacher. especially during exams or tests.
-This includes receiving information from a fellow student or other unauthorized source; - Unauthorized alteration of grades or any other records related to the academic performance of a student; - Assisting another student in committing the violations outlined above;
+- Plagiarism, or using another's work, published or unpublished, as one's own.
+Plagiarism also includes failure to use quotation marks or other conventional markings around material quoted from any source; - Obtaining, distributing or referring to a copy of an examination which the teacher has not authorized to be made available for such purpose; - Any act that impedes the ability of other students to have fair access to materials assigned or suggested by the teacher.
+This includes unauthorized removal or destruction of library or other source materials; - Cheating, or referring to information not specifically permitted by the teacher, especially during exams or tests.
+This includes receiving information from a fellow student or other unauthorized source; - Unauthorized alteration of grades or any other records related to the academic performance of a student; - Malpractice or misconduct which permit gaining an unfair advantage on an assessment; - Assisting another student in committing the violations outlined above; - Other instances of academic dishonesty as identified by individual teachers.